Reid-T-W/alx-backend-javascript/0x00-ES6_basic/README.md

 Condenced the internals of the getSumOfHoods function to one line
 ## Task 4.
 Rest parameter syntax for functions
 Modifyed the function to return the number of arguments passsed to it using the rest parameter syntax
 ## Task 5.
+The wonders of spread syntax
-Concatenated 2 arrays and characters of a string using the spread operator
+Concatenates 2 arrays and characters of a string using the spread operator
+## Task 6.
+Take advantage of template literals
+Template literals are used to rewirte return statement